 The financial relationship between the teachers' unions and the NAACP is documented.
 The NEA and AFT have provided significant financial contributions to the NAACP, both directly and through affiliated organizations.
 They share political infrastructure, support the same candidates, and collaborate on education policy advocacy at the state and federal level.

 This does not mean that every NAACP leader who opposes charter schools does so because of union money.
-It means that the organizational incentives — the funding streams, the political alliances, the institutional relationships — all point in the same direction: against school choice.
-And those incentives are powerful enough to override the preferences of Black parents and the evidence of educational research.
+It means that the organizational incentives — the funding streams, the political alliances, the institutional relationships — all point in the same direction.
+Against school choice.
+Those incentives are powerful enough to override the preferences of Black parents and the evidence of educational research.

 The NAACP’s education policy is aligned with its donors, not its constituents.
 This is not a conspiracy theory.
 This is how institutional politics works in every sector of American life, and pretending that civil rights organizations are exempt from it is a naivety that Black children cannot afford.